This section explains the general development, technical design, and review processes.

 It is important that pull requests are reviewed in a timely manner in order to not hold up development work.

 Pull requests should have an initial review within 48 hours (this is an initial threshold to experiment).
-If no reviewer has allocated themselves within that time, the maintainer should:
+If no reviewer has allocated themselves within that time, the maintainer should contact their technical lead.

-- Comment on the pull request, including the Code Owners team
+- Commenting on the pull request, including the Code Owners team

-- Raise the topic on the #pull-requests channel on Slack
+- Raising the topic on the #pull-requests channel on Slack

-The group will then try to identify an initial reviewer.
+The group will then try to identify additional reviewers.

 - Can the stale review dismissal feature be used for when significant changes happen after a review?